Estate & Legacy Intelligence

 • Treatment preferences for serious illness

-• Nominated Healthcare Spokesperson (NHS) to advocate for you
+• Nominated Healthcare Spokesperson (NHS)

 How It Works in Singapore

-• Documented in the National Electronic Health Record (NEHR), accessible by healthcare providers nationally
+• Documented in NEHR, accessible nationally

-🕊️ ACP vs LPA vs AMD: How They Work Together
+🕊️ ACP vs LPA vs AMD — How They Work Together

 LPA appoints WHO decides for you when you lose mental capacity (legally binding).